 Book Collection • Journal Collection

 IGI Global is an international publishing company that specializes in scholarly research publications and databases covering all aspects of information science technology utilization and management.
-The MPG subscription covers full text access and article-processing charges for the complete InfoSci journals package.
+Access to the full texts of the journal collection was provided by a MPG subscription until the end of 2022.
+Beginning January 1st, 2023, IGI Global journals flipped to fully OA can be easily accessed directly through their respective webpages.

 Essential Science Indicators is a product that enables researchers to conduct ongoing, quantitative analyses of research performance and track trends in science.
 Covering a multidisciplinary selection of more than 11,000 journals from around the world, this in-depth analytical tool offers data for ranking scientists, institutions, countries, and journals.
 Available on the InCites platform, the ESI data may directly be accessed from highly ranked records in the Web of Science.